Bayou Manchac homeowners push for answers on clean-up efforts

 "Ascension Parish was quite capable of getting their parish council together and getting an agreement.
 It seems that there is no reason why a community like East Baton Rouge Parish couldn't do the same," Rosso said.

 The Bayou Manchac homeowners are holding a meeting on January 4th, to get an update on the bayou efforts.
-Officials from all three parishes are expect to be there.
+Officials from all three parishes are expected to be there.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.